How could you answer a teacher job interview question similar to this:

 Note that the digital literacy skills you’ve acquired will enable you to use this technology to reach educational objectives and goals.
-Your methods of instruction will be more effective and you will be more productive as a result.
+Your methods of instruction will be more effective, and you will be more productive as a result.

-These skills will facilitate your access to educational content and provide you with the ability to share, store, and re-use your lesson plans.
+These skills will facilitate your access to educational content and provide you with the ability to share, keep, and re-use your lesson plans.
 This will greatly improve the standard of classroom education.
-These skills will enable you to collaborate better with your colleagues and managers and will promote better teaching methods.
+These skills will enable you to collaborate better with your colleagues and managers and promote better teaching methods.

 First, identify the method you approach integrating the computer.
 Choose to facilitate or instruct.
-Choose to simply have an instructional computer session or facilitate learning by letting students work independently.
+Choose to have an instructional computer session or facilitate learning by letting students work independently.

 Engage the students while they are on the computer.
 Ask relevant questions about their progress.
 Make observational notes so you can improve on your techniques for the next session.